timescale/docs/timescaledb/tutorials/analyze-nft-data/index.md

 To get started, clone the NFT Starter Kit [Github repo][starter-kit] and follow along with this tutorial.

-## Complete this tutorial and earn an NFT!

-Because we love NFTs as much as you do, we created a limited edition set of 20 NFTs featuring our Timescale mascot, Eon!
-The first 20 people to complete this tutorial will earn a limited edition NFT from the Eon's Photobooth collection.
-Or you can view them all live on OpenSea.

-To claim your NFT, complete this tutorial, answer the questions in the form, and we'll send one of the limited-edition Eon NFTs to your ETH address (at no cost to you!).

-1. [NFT schema design and ingestion][nft-schema]
-1. [Analyzing NFT transactions][nft-analyze]

 ## Complete this tutorial.
 Earn an NFT!
 Because we love NFTs as much as you do, we created [Time Travel Tigers][eon-collection], a limited edition set of 20 NFT about our Timescale mascot, Eon!
 The first 20 people to complete this tutorial can earn a limited edition NFT from